 With the recent cold snap and further cold weather forecast in the coming weeks, it will be tempting to stay in the warm and relax in front of the television for hours on end.
-However, with 36% of Brits saying that their back pain is triggered by sitting still for long periods of time, the British Chiropractic Association (BCA) offers the following advice on how “couch potatoes” can keep their backs healthy:
+However, with 36% of Brits saying that their back pain is triggered by sitting still for long periods of time aka being a couch potato, the British Chiropractic Association (BCA) offers the following advice on how “couch potatoes” can keep their backs healthy:

 Vary your seating position – you should alternate sitting on the sofa to sitting on the floor with your back rested firmly against the base of the sofa to keep your posture upright.

 It is a good idea to have a range of chairs in the living room rather than always choosing to sit on the sofa.
 Sturdier chairs will allow you to sit with your hips higher to support your lower back, which is not possible when sitting on most sofas.

 llow yourself to move while you are still seated and not stay completely stationary, for example, roll your shoulders forward and backwards to loosen your muscles.